Why You Should Live with a German Host Family (and How to Get Started)

 It’s supported by the Ministry for Family, Seniors, Women and Youth and holds a lot of info for anyone wanting to spend 6-12 months with a German host family.
 While this site doesn’t offer any placement services itself, it’s still worth going over the provided information.

 The Association for International Youth Work also helps people between 18 and 26 to find a German host family.
 It’s part of Diakonie, a reputable provider of social services by the protestant church.
-You can apply as an au pair online on their site.

 This multinational platform brings interested au pair candidates and families together.
 The website is chock full of information on everything surrounding au pair stays and you can make your interest known online.